digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.alecabec.2023.05.31.md

 ## Paused

 ## Done
-### Ornamental project - preparation of vials for LC-MS analysis
+### Ornamental project - preparation of vials for LC-MS analysis (2025-05-30)
 150 µL of extracts or blank were transfert to a vial for further analysis, QC was realised with 5 µL of the 38 samples.

 **labellisation**  :
  DBGI_xxxxxx_01_03 refer to vial prepared on may 30th and send to NE (transported on ice and conserved at +4°C waiting for analysis)

+### Ornamental project - analysis parameters used
+The following LC parameters were used :

+The following MS parameters were used :

+### Ornemental project - data treatment
+1/ raw data were converted into mzXML files using MS convert

 ## Notes